The Churches of Britain and Ireland

 Ulleskelf, North Yorkshire, St. Saviour.
 Methodist Church (originally Wesleyan, 1813).
 Both © Bill Henderson.
 Another view of St. Saviour, and the Methodist Church, both © James Murray.
 James advises that the St. Saviour's board advertises itself as St. Saviour's Chapel and Village Hall.
 He was also told by a local resident that they go to church at Church Fenton (of which St. Saviour was a daughter church), so it seems that St. Saviour is no longer used for worship.

-Ullock, CUmbria, the former Wesleyan Methodist Chapel, as seen by the Streetview van in 2009.
+Ullock, Cumbria, the former Wesleyan Methodist Chapel, as seen by the Streetview van in 2009.
 This source dates it to 1870.
 It now serves as the village hall.
 NY 0759 2395.

 Ulpha, Cumbria,